 - Barrio Loco / Diss-Order Alley

 There are some other campsites too which need to be booked and paid for in advance.
 There are the Camp Skylark and the Boomtown Springs VIP campsites.
-As well as some reserved and pre-pitched campsites.
-These may be covered off in a future blog post, so check back.
+You can find some more info about them in the Source ticket buyer guide.
+There are also camper van, accessible and pre-pitched campsites available.
+None of those are reviewed here.

-Thanks for reading my guide to the best places to camp at Boomtown.
-You can find everything you need to know about Boomtown 2019 right here at Boomtown Source.
+Thanks for reading the Source guide to the best places to camp at Boomtown.